 It was the night of 31st December of 2002, at the award ceremony of TVM’s Inter-Office Teledrama Competition which was held earlier that year, Ministry of Atolls Administration, the Ministry I represented with historical drama, November 3 was losing out in all the categories.
 The awards for best director and best drama were remaining.
 By then, I had given up hope on winning any from those two.

-Though to win the best director award, the one and only award Atolls won that night, was a consolation, but receiving it from an exceptional film maker was a moment to cherish.
-It was not only an honor but even salvaged my New Year’s Eve from becoming a disappointment.
+Though to win the best director award, the only award Atolls won that night, was a consolation, but receiving it from an exceptional filmmaker was a moment to cherish.
+It was not only an honour but even salvaged my New Year’s Eve from becoming a disappointment.

-That was the first time I came face to face with this film maker who was not only an alumnus of this competition but also made a name for himself by previously winning best director three years in a row.
+That was the first time I came face to face with this filmmaker who was not only an alumnus of this competition but also made a name for himself by previously winning best director three years in a row.
 His transition to filmdom was swift and successful.
-In a short span of time, he made it to the top of the finest directors’ list of the local film industry and to date, he still remains as a cut above the rest.
+In a short period, he made it to the top of the finest directors’ list of the local film industry and to date, he remains as a cut above the rest.
 He is director Abdul Fatthaah.

 Although that night I closed the door to this competition for good after having successfully represented Atolls for five consecutive years, winning a total of 14 awards, almost two years later, Fatthaah opened a new one for me.

-It was one morning of January 2005, I was waiting outside my office which was located on the Marine Drive back then.
+It was one morning of January 2005, and I was waiting outside my office, which was located on the Marine Drive back then.
 Fatthaah stopped on his motorbike right next to me.
 He asked me for my mobile number which, without any hesitation, I gave.
-He went on his way and I went inside my office.
+He went on his way, and I went inside my office.
 A few minutes later, I received a call from an unknown number.
-I answered it and it was him.
+I answered it, and it was him.
 He said he just wanted to assure that if it was my number.
-I laughed and the rest was history.
+I laughed, and the rest was history.

 My first work with him was 2005 melodrama, Hureemey Inthizaarugai.
 But writing it was the most unconventional in my screenwriting career so far.
 Due to scheduling conflicts of the production, I had to write the third act first and within 08 days.

-Since Fatthaah was a solid director and just to experience what it’s like to be breaking rules, I threw caution to the wind and decided to step out of my comfort zone.
-I only had few plot points that he gave me for the first, second act and couple of specific scenes that he wanted to stage for the third act.
+Since Fatthaah was a solid director and to experience what it’s like to be breaking the rules, I threw caution to the wind and decided to step out of my comfort zone.
+I only had a few plot points that he gave me for the first, second act and couple of specific scenes that he wanted to stage for the third act.
 So based on all these points and scenes, I outlined the third act.
-It was both challenging and nerve wracking.
+It was both challenging and nerve-wracking.
 But I must admit that it was fun.

 On the late morning of 21st February 2006, Fatthaah and I met at West Park to discuss a TV drama of 52 episodes that he was going to produce and direct for TVM under his production banner, Red Productions.
 He already had a concept and a catchy title.
 He also had three actors selected for the lead.
 It was about the ups and downs of the life of two childhood female friends as they grew up on an island.
 He specifically wanted the first 32 episodes to be set in his birth island, Ha.
 Kelai.
 And the remaining episodes in Male’.
 The serial was called Hinithunvelaashey Kalaa.

-Even after 11 years, I still feel upset when Fatthaah changed one of my favorite scenes I wrote in this series.
-Inaa was loved by her community and she does everything that men did including participating in a cultural stick dance only performed by men.
+Even after 11 years, I still feel upset when Fatthaah changed one of my favourite scenes I wrote in this series.
+Her community loved inaa, and she does everything that men did, including participating in a cultural stick dance only performed by men.
 But that stick dance scene of Inaa with all the men was altered by Fatthaah claiming that women don’t participate in such traditional dances.
 That was the whole point.
 Guess women empowerment was not a serious subject back then.

-In 2007 I tried a full blown comedy with Aharenge Lha Daddy which Fatthaah produced and directed for TVM.
-Everyone loved this miniseries of 5 episodes which focused on an aging father who’s still young at heart and liked dating young girls.
+In 2007 I tried a full-blown comedy with Aharenge Lha Daddy which Fatthaah produced and directed for TVM.
+Everyone loved this miniseries of 5 episodes, which focused on an ageing father who’s still young at heart and liked dating young girls.

-Vaudhey Mi Ee was another TV series of 13 episodes he directed for TVM.
-He also wrote the first 8 episodes.
+Vaudhekey Miee was another TV series of 13 episodes he directed for TVM.
+He also wrote the first eight episodes.
 But he commissioned me to write from episodes 9-13.
 It was aired in 2013.

-Though we didn’t collaborate in any serials or films since 2013, I had a stint in writing 5 short documentaries on the environment that he directed for UNDP.
+Though we didn’t collaborate in any serials or films since 2013, I had a stint in writing five short documentaries on the environment that he directed for UNDP.

 After his last film, Aadheys directed in 2014, Fatthaah is set to return to the silver screen with his 12th direction, Hahdhu with a loud bang.
 My prediction is that it’s going to be louder or loudest even.
 For this film, he has revamped his visual style completely.
 Though he has made his visual flair more current, he has added the most effective and challenging old-school film making technique, the long play.
 And he doesn’t over-do it.
 His new style has brought a sense of realism to the entire narrative of the film.
-And it has given the opportunity for every actor to shine brightly.
+And it has allowed every actor to shine brightly.
 And he hasn’t given up on showing off his eye for landscape either.
-The travelogue experience will be an added bonus.
+The travelogue experience will be a bonus.